mcc-us/bookkeeping-notes/_posts/2024-02-13-qbo-dashboard-guide.md

 - It is possible to upload receipts from your computer or phone or even have the receipts sent to an email address.

 1. Recording a Bank Feed - Linking Your Bank Account To QBO:
-   - On the left panel, select “+ New”>Bank Transactions>Link Account>Choose Bank>...
+   - On the left panel, select "+ New" > Bank Transactions>Link Account>Choose Bank>...

 2. Recording a Bank Feed - Adding Bank Transactions To QBO:
-   - On the left panel, select “+ New”>Vendors>Expense,
+   - On the left panel, select "+ New" > Vendors>Expense,

 3. How to Reconcile Bank Acts:
    - First, obtain bank statement; on the top-right gear, Tools>Reconcile>Enter $ and dates